tigersmuseum/history/docs/places.md

 ## Data

 We need place *names* or, more generally, place *labels*.
 The simplest structure is a list of labels.
 We can add more structure by grouping together labels for the same place, and then perhaps assign the place some coordinates.
 See, for example, the [Baleen gazetteer formats](https://github.com/dstl/baleen/wiki/Gazetteer-Formats).
 The next step is to give each place an *identity*.
 This means assigning a unique identifier that can be used by a knowledge base to refer to that place.
 Ideally, this identifier is something that can be agreed and shared amongst researchers.
 See, for example, the [WW1LOD municipilaties](http://demo.seco.tkk.fi/ssaha/project/index.shtml?type=http%3A%2F%2Fldf.fi%2Fww1lod%2Fschema%23Municipality&model=ww1lod) in the WW1LOD dataset from [World War I as Linked Open Data](https://www.ldf.fi/dataset/ww1lod/).
+These assign a unique [Uniform Resource Identifier (URI)](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) to places, among other things, that can be used to discover more information about those places.

-URI's allow different researchers to know when they're referring to the same thing, but they need to be agreed and managed.
-If you don't have a URI, then you can identify a place is by its name - but the name of a place might be ambiguous, and the same place might be referred to by different names in different contexts.
-Alternatively, you can identify a place by its location, if you can decide when two nearby points are the same or two polygons are the same.
+URI's allow different researchers to know when they're referring to the same thing, but we won't always have them.
+If we can't share identity through a common unique identifier, and a place name is ambiguous, then we must use a place's associations and context as well its name to identify it.
+We can use SKOS to organise this contextual information.

-As KML.
-As OWL/RDF linked data.

-The advantage of using Geonames and RDF is that you get a URI that uniquely identifies the place, and that can be used to get more information about the place.
-Placemarks from Google Earth have id attributes.
-It's not clear if these can sensibly be used outside of Google Earth.

-Blank nodes?

-A place is defined by its associations and context.
-We can use SKOS to organise places by context, e.g. billets.

 We don't need to get to a perfect model of the world in one go.
 We can gradually piece things together.
 Uncertain and loose associations may be useful in building a model, even if they aren't correct.
 Models should be validated and tested as they are built.
 Discovering a mistake often means discovering something new and useful about the model.